 Failing to Report All Taxable Income

-But if you have the proper documentation for your deduction, don't be afraid to claim it.
-There's no reason to ever pay the IRS more tax than you actually owe.
+But if you have the proper documentation for your deduction, loss, or credit, don't be afraid to claim it.
+There's no reason to ever pay the IRS more tax than you owe.

-Claiming Large Charitable Deductions
+Claiming Large Charitable Write-Offs

 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.

 Claiming Rental Losses

 Do you own some rental properties that help to provide a consistent revenue stream in your retirement years?
 Maybe you regularly claim large depreciation deductions and other write-offs on Schedule E that end up generating a tax loss from your rental activity.
 Claiming a large rental loss can command the IRS's attention.
 Normally, the passive loss rules prevent the deduction of rental real estate losses.
 But there are two important exceptions.
 If you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
 This $25,000 allowance phases out as modified adjusted gross income exceeds $100,000 and disappears entirely once your modified AGI reaches $150,000.
 A second exception applies to real estate professionals who spend more than 50% of their working hours and more than 750 hours each year materially participating in real estate as developers, brokers, landlords or the like.
 They can write off rental losses.